As always, our team is here to answer any questions you have and help you through this.

 - 1. Financing your buy out

-Before you start is a good idea to understand how much you can afford.
+Before you start it is a good idea to understand how much you can afford.
 You can estimate the value of your home by looking on property websites for homes like yours or by talking to your local estate agent.
 You should also talk to your mortgage adviser or lender as this will help you estimate how much you will need to increase your mortgage by and if this is realistic.
+If you are intending to re-mortgage to another lender, you should also check if there are early redemption fees on your current mortgage.
 If you cannot buy Co-Ownership out fully you can still buy an increased share.
 Click here for more information.

 - 2. Appointing a solicitor